wmde/wikibase-release-pipeline/development/docs/releasing.md

 ### 4. Commit the changes

-Commit all release changes according to the [Conventional Commits policy](./conventional-commits.md).
+Commit all release changes according to the [versioning and commit policy](./versioning-and-commits.md).

 ### 5. Generate versions and changelogs